 Your application is decided by the relevant university abroad.
 Your nomination is confirmed by the Foreign Relations Department of the Rectorate, which then sends its approval of your nomination to your faculty.
 Your faculty will then invite you to arrange the date of your stay with your foreign partner.

 Most agreements between universities state that the home university of the scholar in question may contribute to travel costs, while the host university covers the cost of the stay (i.e., accommodation and subsistence allowance).
 This provision is always adjusted to the current financial situation of both participating universities.
 In case the host university does not have the means to cover the cost of the scholar’s stay or can cover it only in part, the scholar has to find other sources to cover the cost of his or her stay.

-Upon a return from a stay abroad, the scholar presents a report from the stay abroad to the Foreign Relations Department of his or her faculty, which then forwards a copy of this report to the Foreign Relations Department of the Rectorate of the CU.
+Upon a return from a stay abroad, the scholar presents a report from the stay abroad to the Intarnational Relations Office of his or her faculty, which then forwards a copy of this report to the Foreign Relations Office of the Rectorate of the CU.